Watts-Lab/team_comm_tools/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue)](#license)

 # The Team Communication Toolkit
-The Team Communication Toolkit is a research project and Python package that aims to make it easier for social scientists to explore text-based conversational data.
+The Team Communication Toolkit is a Python package that makes it easy for social scientists to analyze and understand *text-based communication data*.
+Our aim is to facilitate seamless analyses of conversational data --- especially among groups and teams! --- by providing a single interface for researchers to generate and explore dozens of research-backed conversational features.

 <div align="center">